docarray/docarray/docs/fundamentals/document/serialization.md

 By default, it uses {ref}`JSON Schema and pydantic model<schema-gen>` for serialization, i.e. `protocol='jsonschema'`.
 You can switch the method to `protocol='protobuf'`, which leverages Protobuf as the JSON serialization backend.

-To load an arbitrary JSON file, please set `protocol=None`.
-But as it is "arbitrary", you should not expect it can be succesfully loaded.
-DocArray tries its best reasonable effort by first load this JSON into `dict` and then load it via `Document(dict)`.

 ```python
 from docarray import Document